tlug/tlug.jp/content/en/meetings/_index.md

 is best to keep an eye on the [mailing list](/mailing-lists/) or check back here as the date approaches.

+Looking for a specific presentation?
+See the [talk archive](/talks/).

 *The archive below is being migrated from the old wiki; meeting pages back to 1994 will reappear here over time.*